lmco/mcf/SECURITY.md

 service desk.

-Your email will be acknowledged within 1 business day and a more detailed follow-up will be provided with 5 business days.
+Your email will be acknowledged within 1 business day and a more detailed follow-up will be provided within 5 business days.

 When disclosing a vulnerability, please provide the following information:

 - The server on which the issue was identified (name and IP address)
-- The MBEE version (can be retrieved from the MBEE /about page)
+- The MBEE version (can be retrieved from the MBEE `/about` page)
 - A detailed description of the issue (the more detail, the better) so our team can quickly reproduce the issue
 - Programs/projects affected